dayveedaniel/BigData_Assignment/README.md

 ```bash
 docker-compose up
 ```
-This command pulls the latest images from Docker Hub, mounts the project directory into the required directories for each container, and sets environments and ports.
+This command pulls the latest images of (Postgres, MongoDB, Noe4j and OrioelDB) from Docker Hub, mounts the project directory into the required directories for each container, and sets environments and ports.

 ### Step 4: Data Preparation
 1. Create a `/data` folder in the root directory.